airgradienthq/openair-max/README.md

 > Applied when transmit through HTTP and MQTT

 Device operates on a regular schedule, attempting to send payload every 9 minutes.
 Each payload contains a set of comma-separated values.
-The first value is an **`interval`** number, which serves as a reference for the timestamping of the subsequent measurements.
+The first value is an **`interval`** number in seconds, which serves as a reference for the timestamping of the subsequent measurements.
 After that, the payload contains three distinct sets of sensor measurements.
 Each set represents a snapshot of the device's sensor readings taken at a 3-minute interval.
 The measurements are always in the same order:

 - CO2
 - Temperature